-A new dynasty called Mughals began with the invasion of Babar in 1526 CE.
-They created an empire between 1550 CE and 1707 CE and expanded it from around Delhi to all over the entire subcontinent.
-Their administrative arrangements, ideas of governance and architecture continued to influence rulers long after their decline.
-Now, every year, the Prime Minister of India addresses the nation on Independence Day from the ramparts of the Red Fort in Delhi which was once the residence of the Mughal emperors.
+A new age begins with the unification of India under the Mughals.
+The Mughals created an empire between 1550 and 1700 AD and expanded their empire from around Delhi to almost the entire subcontinent.
+Their administrative arrangements, ideas of governance and architecture continued to influence rulers long after the decline of their empire.
+Today the Prime Minister of India addresses the nation on Independence Day from the ramparts of the Red Fort in Delhi, the residence of the Mughal emperors.